LanceRemigio/Ecommerce/README.md

 # Ecommerce Data Analysis and Machine Learning
-A project that creates a machine learning model based on a set of Ecommerce data that aims to improve the user shopping experience.
+A project that creates a machine learning model aimed at improving user shopping experience.

 # Methods Used
 - Exploratory Data Analysis